evolution-ui/evolution-ui/.github/CONTRIBUTING.md

 - Evolution UI makes use of `autoprefixer`, so **you don't need to add vendor prefixes** to your CSS rules.
 - Don't forget to add your component’s HTML markup to the showcase website.
 - The target branch for each pull request is the `development` branch.
+- *npm* sometimes has problems with module dependencies.
+When you see error messages like `Module not found: Can't resolve ...` or `Cannot find module ...`, run `npm update` in your command line.

 [bov-academy]: https://bovacademy.com
 [color-palette]: http://codepen.io/DrLeleMeo/full/oZdMQa/